Fnhid/RaspberryPi6/README.md

 # RaspberryPi6 <br>
 KDMHS IoT Program <br>
-This Codes were written from KDMHS IoT subject by Fnhid
+These codes were written from KDMHS IoT subject by Fnhid